 - Completion actions: Apply actions when a prospect visits the page, e.g. update a field on their record.

 - Score change: Define an additional score on top of your Pardot org’s baseline scoring model for page views.
 This means Page Actions stand out from normal page views.

 - Activity callout: Page Actions also stand out from page views in Engagement History on leads and contacts in Salesforce.
 This is handy if you want to call out a specific web page in your prospect activity for the benefit of other teams, especially BDRs or salespeople.

 Forms + Campaign Attribution

 Whenever you create a new form in Pardot, ensure it’s associated with the correct campaign.
-Using connected campaigns means you would have organised your campaigns in a hierarchy structure, which will sync down to Pardot to be used for attribution.
+Using connected campaigns means you would have organized your campaigns in a hierarchy structure, which will sync down to Pardot to be used for attribution.

 This is a topic that can be controversial: how can the world have moved on to multi-touch attribution and AI-driven attribution models, yet still care about the Lead Source field?